acbbullock/IO-Fortran-Library/README.md

 IO-Fortran-Library = { git="https://github.com/acbbullock/IO-Fortran-Library", branch="main" }
 ```

 The module is fully self-contained, with no external dependencies, and is written to be portable and compliant to the Fortran 2018 standard such that no special extensions or compiler options should be required.
-All interfaces which operate on numeric data support all of the intrinsic data types (`integer`, `real`, and `complex`) and all standard kinds provided by the intrinsic `iso_fortran_env` module, including `int8`, `int16`, `int32`, `int64`, `real32`, `real64`, and `real128`.
+The public interfaces accept all intrinsic numeric types (`integer`, `real`, and `complex`) and all standard kinds provided by the intrinsic `iso_fortran_env` module (`int8`, `int16`, `int32`, `int64`, `real32`, `real64`, and `real128`).
 All array-based routines additionally support up to rank 15.

 ## Documentation